 Both macOS and Windows make it simple to restore deleted or corrupt files.
 However, if you’ve permanently deleted your files or don’t have a backup option enabled, you’ll need to utilize a dedicated recovery app like Disk Drill.

-How to open .r3d files on Windows or Mac
+How to Open .r3d Files on Windows or Mac

 If you have a collection of .r3d files that you’d like to open, you’ll need to use specialist software.
 The obvious free choice is REDCINE-X PRO, an application created by RED themselves.
 REDCINE-X PRO allows you to view and make adjustments to .r3d files non-destructively, giving you the ability to return to the originals at any time.

-As well as REDCINE-X PRO, there are a few other options available when it comes to opening and manipulating .r3d files:
+There are a few other options available when it comes to opening and manipulating .r3d files:

 - Adobe Premiere Pro 2020